palaeoware/trevosim/docs/loggingsim.rst

     0,8,0,0,01111010101110111101110001111101
     0,9,9,0,01011110101110110111111001111100

-  And using PlayingField_concise, the format will be:
+  Using PlayingField_concise, the format will be:

   ::